RubenEngel/herd-community/README.md

 ## This web application is still in active development in spare time
 This web application is being developed for mobile first due to a 90% mobile user rate on the current wordpress website https://www.herdcommunity.co.uk/.
 Desktop responsiveness will be implemented in the coming weeks.

-It was decided to use the wordpress GraphQL API plugin (WPGraphQL) as a data source due to amount fo content already on the wordpress server and the clients familiarity with it.
+It was decided to use the wordpress GraphQL API plugin (WPGraphQL) as a data source due to amount of content already on the wordpress server and the clients familiarity with it.

 HERD instagram page: https://www.instagram.com/herd.uk/